-For more information or questions please contact the interim
+For more information or questions please

-Caitlin Corrigan: c.corrigan@tum.de
+Caitlin Corrigan: c.corrigan(at)tum.de

 TransforM pursues a state-of-the-art data collection, storage, and sharing strategy that follows DFG guidelines on research data management.
 All data collection, processing, analysing, and archiving as well as all advancements of models, methods, and metrics follow the FAIR (Findability, Accessibility, Interoperability, and Reusability) data principles.